GPflow/GPflowOpt/CONTRIBUTING.md

  - Increment the GPflowOpt version (see below).

 ## Version numbering
 The main purpose of versioning GPflowOpt is user convenience: to keep the number of releases down, we try to combine seversal PRs into one increment.
-As we work towards something that we might call 1.0, including changes to thhe GPflowOpt API.
+As we work towards something that we might call 1.0, including changes to the GPflowOpt API.
 Minor version bumps (X.1) are used for updates to follow a new GPflow or TensorFlow API, or introduce incremental new features.
 When incrementing the version number, the following tasks are required:
  - Update the version in `GPflowOpt/_version.py`
  - Add a note to `RELEASE.md`